tichytom/wifiscn/README.md

 # wifiscn
-Scirpt to scan wifi network and try to connect verboden sites in Czech republic.
+Scrrpt to scan wifi network and try to connect forbidden sites in Czech republic.